Post Summary: Dividing the Work Is What Costs You

 People get so fed up that it’s time to change.
 That’s not a sales pitch.
 That’s what happens when the company is nice enough on the surface but failing you where it counts.

 The objection we hear is “but big companies have teams and backups.”
 And that’s not really a good reason to go with a big company.
-Verizon is a great example — big companies always lock you into contracts because they have to.
-They need that revenue.
-Smaller companies don’t have to.
+Long contracts tend to come with scale.
+A smaller operation doesn’t need them the same way.

 J. Richard Hackman, the Harvard psychologist who spent over four decades studying what makes teams succeed or fail, described the problem in an interview with the Harvard Business Review: